-Distribution centre accuracy rate - Total cases shipped divided by total cases ordered.
-This measure is an indicator of the LDB supply chain's effectiveness in ensuring that LDB store and wholesale customer orders are accurately filled.
+Distribution centre accuracy rate - Accuracy percentage as measured by number of cases shipped from the LDB distribution centres, versus the number of cases identified as incorrect by LDB stores.
+This measure is an indicator of the LDB supply chain effectiveness in ensuring that LDB store orders are accurately filled.

-Distribution center labour cost per case shipped -

-Total distribution center labour expenses divided by total distribution center case shipments.
-This measure is an indicator of distribution center labour productivity.
+Distribution centre labour cost per case shipped - Total distribution centre labour expenses divided by total distribution centre case shipments.
+This measure is an indicator of distribution centre labour productivity.